godfreynolan/jetpacks/readme.md

 ```

 ## Interfaces
 To dependency inject a class, an `interface` describing all the methods to inject must be created.
 Therefore, the `EncryptedSharedPrefsHelper` and `SqliteHelper` had interfaces created for them.
-I will only describe the `SqliteHelper`.
+Only `SqliteHelper` will be described in this document.

 In the `database` package, a file called `SqliteHelperInterface` was created and the following methods defined
 ```kotlin